-In recent times, some branches of NUPENG have resorted to using collective bargaining as a way of closing wage gaps between the lower bands and that of their senior counterparts.
-In 2013, the Branches of PENGASSAN and NUPENG in an oil and gas company, which operates in all the sector's value chain, opted for a flat rate monetary increase across the board for all unionized staff of their organization.
-This was a sharp departure from the application of percentage increases on each grade level's salary bands.
-In other words, instead of using a 5% percentage increase on the salary bands of all unionized staff, a specific amount was agreed to be paid to all unionized staff.
-The reasons for this are:
+In recent times, some branches of NUPENG have resorted to using collective bargaining to close wage gaps between the lower bands and their senior counterparts.
+In 2013, the branches of PENGASSAN and NUPENG in an oil and gas company that operates in all of the sectors’ value chain, opted for a flat rate monetary increase across the board for all unionized staff of their organization.
+This was a sharp departure from the application of percentage increases on each grade level’s salary band.
+In other words, instead of using a 5% increase on the salary bands of all unionized staff, a specific amount was agreed to be paid to all unionized staff.
+The reasons for this are as follows:

-A percentage increase in each salary band continues to widen the gap between NUPENG and PENGASSAN, unionized staff, and management.
+A percentage increase in each salary band continues to widen the gap between NUPENG and PENGASSAN, that is, between unionized staff and management.

 A 5% increase in each salary band would translate to different amounts.

-The flat rate on each salary band maintains equity on earnings, irrespective of whether one is a junior or senior staff.
+The flat rate on each salary band maintains equity of earnings, irrespective of whether one is a junior or senior staff.

 Overall, collective bargaining serves as an effective communication tool for sustaining relationships in the enterprise.
-It is also an avenue for negotiating improved wages and all other issues, bordering on an employment contract.
-The new face of collective bargaining also involves its use in settlement of disputes arising in the interaction between employers and their employees.
-It is expected that the agreement reached after each bargaining cycle by the social dialogue partners are appropriately documented and implemented.
+It is also an avenue for negotiating improved wages and all other issues bordering on an employment contract.
+The new face of collective bargaining also involves its use in the settlement of disputes arising in the interaction between employers and their employees.
+It is expected that the agreement reached after each bargaining cycle by the social dialogue partners is appropriately documented and implemented.